GuillaumeMellon/UDN/UDN_Project_GM.md

          UnknownNot Reported Ethnicity                                                                                      118 (11.2)
       Race (%)
          American Indian or Alaska Native                                                                                     2 ( 0.2)
-         American Indian or Alaska NativeAsian                                                                                1 ( 0.1)
+         American Indian or Alaska Native Asian                                                                                1 ( 0.1)
-         American Indian or Alaska NativeAsianBlack or African AmericanNative Hawaiian or Other Pacific Islander              1 ( 0.1)
+         American Indian or Alaska Native Asian Black or African AmericanNative Hawaiian or Other Pacific Islander              1 ( 0.1)
-         American Indian or Alaska NativeNative Hawaiian or Other Pacific IslanderWhite                                       1 ( 0.1)
+         American Indian or Alaska Native Native Hawaiian or Other Pacific IslanderWhite                                       1 ( 0.1)
-         American Indian or Alaska NativeOther                                                                                1 ( 0.1)
+         American Indian or Alaska Native Other                                                                                1 ( 0.1)
          American Indian or Alaska NativeWhite                                                                                9 ( 0.9)
          Asian                                                                                                               59 ( 5.7)
          AsianBlack or African American                                                                                       1 ( 0.1)